Your child's hearing

 Waardenburg

 Eyes different colour from each other.
 White patch of hair.
 Early greying of hair.
-Eyes can appear widely-spaced
+Eyes can appear widely-spaced Dominant A very variable condition

-Related articles:
+Related articles

-ndcs logo
+NDCS logo

-Disclaimer: This website is for general information only and is not intended as a substitute for independent professional advice.
+Disclaimer: The information contained on this website is not intended as a substitute for independent professional advice.